Chart Color Schemes

 Wagaman features high concentrations of group households, with a higher-than-average median household size

 Family households account for 76.5% of all households, including 37.8% couples with children, 22.1% couples without children, and 14.7% single parent families.
 Non-family households constitute the remaining 23.5%, with lone person households at 16.5% and group households comprising 7.4%.
-The median household size is 3.0 people, which is larger than the Greater Darwin average of 2.7.
+The median household size is 3.0 people, larger than the Greater Darwin average of 2.7.

 Frequently Asked Questions - Households